 Under the law, there is a rebuttable presumption that it’s in the child’s best interest to:

-- Continue the child's physical placement with the parent with whom the child resides for the greater period of time.
+- Continue the child’s physical placement with the parent with whom the child resides for a greater period of time.

 What is a Substantial Change of Circumstances?

 Not every change will be considered enough to justify modifying custody or placement orders.
 However, there can be situations that may make it necessary for the parties to alter how they share decision-making or time.

 Wisconsin law does not provide a specific list of “substantial change” conditions, and whether something constitutes enough of a difference will often depend heavily on the facts and the court.
 Therefore, before asking for a modification, you should consult with an experienced Wisconsin family law attorney to discuss your case.

 Here are some of the reasons a Wisconsin family court may consider to be a “substantial change” in circumstances justifying custody or placement modification:

 - A parent is moving a significant distance away from their current residence,

 - A parent has placed the child at risk of physical or emotional injury